 Although they have been approved by the FDA to correct frown lines, Botox has been used in other parts of the face for years Indianapolis botox.
 Side effects from Botox treatments are often quite severe and can include bruising, facial swelling, and temporary paralysis of nearby muscles.
 In some rare cases, there is even a risk of death.

 Side Effects From Botox Injections

-When your local physician gives you Botox shots, he or she will put the paralyzing toxin under your skin by injecting it into your chosen muscle group.
+When your local physician gives you Botox shots, he or she will put the paralyzing toxin under your skin by injecting it into your chosen muscle group dental care.
 Botox shots are typically given several times a year, but in some rare cases, such as with muscle weakness, it may be injected more often.

 The side effects from Botox treatment vary from person to person and are usually temporary, such as bruising, facial swelling and temporary paralysis of surrounding muscles, or if a person’s health is not good enough, such as a history of allergic reactions.
 If you notice any of these after receiving Botox treatment, contact your doctor immediately.